stevenschwenke/Java8Workshop/README.md

  tests and expect them to be green.**

-1. TODO
+TODO at Hackcamp Wolfsburg on 2015-02-07
 ----------
+- together invent exercises for each chapter
 - java8.org -> Cheatsheet
 - main focus on Java 8.
 But also touch versions 1.5 to 1.8.
 - review all new packages for new classes and add them here
-- Create exercises for the participants
 - Parallel streams are supposed to be faster.
 However, several intelligent people suggested to never use it because of thread issues.
 Read into that!